 I’ve experimented with different kinds of apples for my applesauce.
 One year I had great success using only galas, but the next year using only galas did not taste great.
 (Galas are not typically used for applesauce but since I had great success with them one year I had decided to try again.)
 This year we used a blend of seconds from the orchard and it had a deliciously sweet taste.
 I recommend just asking your orchard for a blend of multiple kinds of apples unless you want to experiment to find your own favorite mix.

-If it’s your first time canning, you will need jars for your applesauce.
+If it’s your first time learning how to can applesauce, you will need some jars.
 We used a mix of wide mouth and regular mouth ball jars.
 The jars are available on Amazon or at your local grocery store.
 In my hometown they can even be found at a few of the local hardware stores.
 If you’ve canned in the past and have enough jars then you will just need to purchase new lids for them since the seal portion of the lid for each jar cannot be resealed once they’ve been used.

 2. Wash your jars.

-Before you begin making your applesauce be sure to wash your jars in hot soapy water so they are sanitized and ready to be filled and stored.
+Before you begin making your applesauce be sure to clean your jars in hot soapy water so they are sanitized and ready to be filled and stored.